 When using a paint sprayer, make sure the following areas are protected from overspray.

 The Wagner Control Pro 130 comes with the parts and accessories needed to paint your fence or deck.
 If you're using stain, however, you will need to order a spray tip for stains.
-Check here for these accessories.
+Click here for Wagner paint and stain sprayer accessories.

 You always want to see how the paint color and spray pattern will be with a new material.
 Therefore, before each project, do a test spray on a piece of wood or cardboard.
 Keep the nozzle about 10” - 12” away and overlap each spray by 50%.
 If you notice runs, it means the spray gun is too close to the surface of your project.